Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/README.md

 This Project focuses on generating signatures along with their labels of 10 different people with the help of CGAN.
 With the help of a classifier, we can then classify those images as well as see their effects when used as training data for the classifier.

 ### Dataset
+The Dataset consists of 10 different signature, each having 100 instances.

+### Code
+The Code is available in the Jupyter notebook.

+### Results